-- It’s a “hot take” on a subject they’ve seen a hundred times already.
+- It’s a “hot take” on a subject you’ve seen a hundred times already.

-- It’s something so complicated they have to look up definitions or read another article just to understand what you’re saying.
+- It’s something so dense you have to look up definitions or read another article just to understand what it’s saying.

-- It’s a misleading post with a clickbait title that doesn’t actually answer the question they have.
+- It’s a misleading post with a clickbait title that doesn’t actually answer your question.

 - It’s a never-ending infographic full of regurgitated facts.